MayankRajput2110/MBomb/README.md

 ### NOTE

 Git installation methods are not universal and are likely to differ between distributions so installing Git as per the given instructions below may not work.
-Please check out how to install Git for your Linux distribution [here](https://git-scm.com/).
 Commands below provide instructions for Debian-based systems.

 >Running `MBomb.sh` as sudo miscofigures files ownership.
 It is recommended not to run it as sudo